SCCapstone/decision_maker/README.md

 ##### 5.1.2 Running the Tests
 1. cd into the backEnd directory.
-2. To run the tests: from the backEnd directory run this command: 'mvn test'.
+2. To run the tests: from the backEnd directory run this command: `mvn test`.
-3. To run the tests and generate coverage reports: from the backEnd directory run this command: 'mvn clean verify'.
+3. To run the tests and generate coverage reports: from the backEnd directory run this command: `mvn clean verify`.
    * To view the coverage reports open the file located at backEnd/target/site/jacoco/index.html in your browser.
 Then use the name-links to navigate to spcific places in code.

 ##### 5.1.3 Location of These Tests